newnightcoder/100daysofcode/LOG DAY 108.md

 **what i did:**

 - i dived into looking for a way to ANIMATE the circles on the map and it brought me to SVGs!!!
-- i could CODE my very first SVG circle!!! the marker on the map and of course it looks much better than the google maps API's circle because VECTORIAL: absolute perfection.
+- i could CODE my very first SVG circle!!! (for the marker on the map) and of course it looks so much better than the google maps API's circle because it's VECTORIAL: absolute perfection.
 - i couldn't get to the animating part though. it seems much more difficult...